Dreading visiting the Grave

 Image courtesy of Wikimedia Commons

-I have returned to my manuscript Paris Next Week: Paris, the second book in my trilogy.
+I have returned to my manuscript Towards Paris.
 The writing has been interrupted because of illness, injury and my mother’s worsening dementia so it has been a relief to finally catch up with my character Sarah Linden, nee Montague.

 Although I know I am dictating Sarah’s movements with my writing and research, it often doesn’t feel like that.
 It feels more like I am visiting her in the 1920s.
 I’m giving her odd bits of advice, putting the odd challenge in her way and I’m sure together we will enjoy London.
 I’ll be her confidante as she negotiates her new life in London and Paris.
 It’s all very exciting and like a beloved friend’s company, I find it soothes me to spend time with her.
 If that makes me odd, so be it, as Sarah would say.